 And why are you and hundreds of millions of other people afraid of a diabesity diagnosis?
 It is likely because of the terrible health consequences of diabesity.

-Diabesity is a fairly new term coined to describe the relationship between obesity and type 2 diabetes.
+Diabesity is a fairly new term coined to describe the relationship between obesity and type 2 diabetes and their similar health complications.
 Doctors had probably suspected a link between obesity and type 2 diabetes for many years before the link was “officially” verified in the mid-’90s.
 But the relationship between these two diseases is more than a mere link.
 They are interrelated.
 In fact, obesity is the main risk factor for type 2 diabetes.

 In both cases, this is due to an elevated setpoint, which we’ll discuss shortly.
 While we don’t yet know why the brain, gut, and hormonal issues at the heart of an elevated setpoint show up first as type 2 diabetes in some people and as obesity in others, we do know that when one shows up, the other is soon to follow.

 Here’s how this works in both cases: A diagnosis of type 2 diabetes means insulin is building up in your bloodstream.
 This makes it almost impossible for your body to burn stored fat for fuel.
 That makes obesity almost inevitable.
-Similarly, a diagnosis of obesity means your brain, gut, hormones, or all of them can’t do their job to regulate weight.
-This leads to insulin building up in your bloodstream which leads to type 2 diabetes.
+Similarly, a diagnosis of obesity means your brain, gut, hormones, or all of them, can’t do their job of regulating weight.
+This leads to insulin building up in your bloodstream, which leads to type 2 diabetes.